wp-pwa/worona-wp-plugin/readme.txt

 * Support custom content.
 * Easy customisation (adding more styles).

 If you need any of these features before we finish them, write us.
-We will guide you
+We will guide you through the process of adapting the App to your needs.

 We believe that Worona will be used as a standard to easily create native apps straight from WordPress.
 And you are very welcome to join us in this adventure :)